-In this article, I share five key tips for capturing beautiful food photos this holiday season.
+In this article, I share 10 key tips for capturing beautiful food photos this holiday season.
 I discuss all the essentials, including settings, backgrounds, lighting, and composition; that way, you can photograph all those delicious-looking cakes, pies, cookies, hot chocolates, and lattes in all their glory!

 Let’s get started.